-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plaster lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber flooring.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Suspended timber flooring or similar.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery comprises timber skirtings and door surrounds and internal doors are timber panel units.
+Comprises timber skirtings and door surrounds and internal doors are of timber panel.
 Kitchen fittings comprise wall and floor mounted units.

-Chimney breasts and fireplaces Visually inspected.
+Single Survey Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Wall mounted electric fire within the living room.
-All other fireplaces have been removed.
+Removed.
 Internal decorations Visually inspected.
 Paper, paint and tile.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box wall mounted within the hall.
-Coo According nexts of the evictory were viewally in an estad with suf Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains grid with the meter and fuse box located in the hall cupboard.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas appears to be from the mains supply with the meter located in a bedroom cupboard.
+Gas appears to be from the main supply with the meter located in the hall cupboard.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Cold water is from the public main and where seen plumber fittings were of copper and PVC pipework.
+Sanitary arrangements comprise a three piece suite within the bathroom consisting of WC, wash hand basin and bath.